AndreWohnsland/CocktailBerry/readme.md

 A second option is to use the `docker-compose.both.yaml` file with the compose `--file` option.
 This will build up the backend API, as well as a Streamlit frontend Web App.
 Streamlit is using pyarrow, which the Raspberry Pi 3 (Armv7 Architecture) seems not be able to build without any tweaks.
 On other architectures (like x86) the container could be build without any problems.
 If theses things confuse you, I strongly recommend using the first recommended option, since you only will loose the possibility to access the dashboard with multiple devices, like a smartphone.

-You can also set the second device up as a WiFi hotspot.
+You can also set the second device up as a WiFi hot-spot.
 This will give you the possibility to always connect to the dashboard, even if no connection to another home network or internet is available.
 For this, a very easy way is to use [RapsAp](https://raspap.com/).

 ## Usage of Services